nanoframework/System.Net.WebSockets/README.md

 #### Creating a server

 To start a new server, create a `WebsocketServer` with optional `WebSocketServerOptions`.
 By default this will start a selfhosted server on port 80, by setting the `Prefix` and `Port` options you can specify on what port and what prefix this server will listen.
 The default prefix is `/`.
-It's recommended to set the `MaxClients` to make sure the server does not run out of resources.
+It's recommended to set the `MaxClients` to make sure the server does not run out of resources.

 If you want to host a webapp to interact with the websocket server, it's best to integrate the websocket server directly with .NET nanoFramework [HttpListner](https://github.com/nanoframework/System.Net.Http/blob/develop/nanoFramework.System.Net.Http/Http/System.Net.HttpListener.cs) or [WebServer](https://github.com/nanoframework/nanoFramework.WebServer).
 To do this set the option `IsStandAlone` to `false`.